meitingi2005/database-independent-study/entries/entry-2.md

 ##### So, what is ActiveRecord?

 In a professional definition, ActiveRecord is Object-Relational Mapper (ORM) that is written in Ruby.
 It allows us to interact with the databases using simple ruby code.
 ORM basically means each class is organized using rows and each instance of the class is represented in a row.
 ActiveRecord mostly has four main functions: CRUD(Create, Read, Update, and Delete).From what I’ve learned this week, ActiveRecord is a simplified version of SQL. <br><br>
-Below is some basic conversion from SQL to ActiveRecord that I took from a github repo:
+Below is some basic conversion from SQL to ActiveRecord that I took from a github repo:<br>

 | SQL | ActiveRecord |
 |----	|----- |
 |SELECT * FROM cats;| Cat.all|